kaiiiz/hugo-theme-monochrome/exampleSite/content/configuration.md

 This document shows some customizable values that are used in this theme.
 By adjusting these values, you can easily change the appearance of your website without touching the source code.

-## Basic settings
+## Site settings

-This section shows some basic settings that are important for building a website using hugo.
+These settings are important for building a website using hugo.
 You can get more information in [All Configuration Settings](https://gohugo.io/getting-started/configuration/#all-configuration-settings).

 ### Site title